 - Now they should write down the changes they would make and why those changes would help the community.
 They might even think of different programs they would enact and why.

-- They should also rate the changes they would make by importance.
-What is the biggest problem?
+- They should also rate the changes they would make by level of importance.
+What is the biggest problem and top priority?

 - Have students present the changes they would make and why.